DUBLIN STREET

 About the festival

-In May 2025, Dublin pulsed with the energy of the DSPF!
+In May 2026, Dublin will pulse with the energy of the DSPF!
 This vibrant event celebrates the artistry of street photography, showcasing the work of both seasoned veterans and exciting new talents.
 The festival is not just about admiring photographs; it aims to ignite a passion for street photography in everyone.
-Attendees will enjoy a range of engaging activities, including exhibitions, networking opportunities, photo competitions, inspiring lectures, practical workshops, and even guided photo walks.
+Attendees will enjoy a range of engaging activities, including exhibitions, networking opportunities, photo competitions, inspiring lectures, practical workshops, and guided photo walks.

 News